S&W SD9VE

 The Poor Man’s Glock 19?

-Speaking of shooting this gun, it puts me in mind of the Glock 19.
-I am certainly not the first to associate the SD9VE with the most popular Glock out there.
-The two guns are within tenths of an inch in length and height, weight and width.
+When shooting this gun, it reminds me of the Glock 19.
+I’m certainly not the first to compare the SD9VE to this popular Glock model.
+The two guns are nearly identical in terms of length, height, weight, and width.

 This is not a knock on the Glock 19 — that gun is the best-selling Glock, for good reason.
 I’m just saying that, if you can’t afford $500 or so for a pistol, you have an alternative.
-I never once had a failure of any kind with this gun when it was mine.
-It digested my reloads as easily as it did the factory stuff.
-That says something for a pistol.
+I never experienced a single failure with this gun when I owned it.
+It handled my reloads just as smoothly as factory ammunition.
+That speaks volumes about its reliability.

 I would rather have a gun that may not put all its shots in the 10 ring but would feed whatever rounds you stuck in the magazine any day.
-That 10-ring business can be addressed, but I will not suffer an unreliable pistol gladly.
-I will just move on.
-That was not the reason I sold this one.
+Accuracy can be improved, but I won’t tolerate an unreliable pistol.
+That’s why I moved on from this one, although reliability wasn’t the reason I sold it.

 target shot with S&W SD9VE